Entomy/LibLangly/CONTRIBUTING.md

 3. Fork the repository.
 4. Create a _draft_ pull request related to the issue.
 This lets maintainers know the issue is being worked on.
 5. Document your code.
 This does not necessarily have to include articles, but must have documentation comments on at least the public members.
 Sufficiently complex functionality will require additional documentation regardless of its accessibility modifiers.
-6. Write any necessary benchmarks for new features.
+6. Write any necessary tests for new features; all tests must pass.
-7. Write any necessary tests for new features; all tests must pass.
+7. Write any necessary benchmarks for new features.
-8. Build the project in `Release-*` mode.
+8. Build the project in `Release` mode.
+9. Run the benchmarks
-9. Take the pull request out of draft status and have it reviewed.
+10. Take the pull request out of draft status and have it reviewed.
-10. Comply with relevant feedback.
+11. Comply with relevant feedback.

 *Note*: Because **LibLangly** is partially a _runtime_ library there are native system bindings used quite often throughout.
 Despite this being a .NET project, it should conceptually be treated like it were native code.
-As such, there are `Debug-*` and `Release-*` configurations which include the target platform.
-When doing your work, pick the same target platform that you are developing on.
-The "standard" `Debug` and `Release` configurations should ***not*** be used!
-They are meant for Nuget packaging where a default library is required for development purposes, and have everything stubbed out with `NotImplementedException`.
+Many packages have platform specific monikers and include conditional code for different platforms.
+You should familiarize yourself with [Target Frameworks](https://docs.microsoft.com/en-us/dotnet/standard/frameworks), [Platform Attributes](https://docs.microsoft.com/en-us/dotnet/standard/analyzers/platform-compat-analyzer), and [C# Directives](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/) if working with these components.